Entry Requirements for Medicine in Europe

 Secondary Education Entry Requirements for Medicine in Europe

 Academic performance in secondary school is usually a good indicator of future achievements.
-Medical universities in Europe typically have minimum grades standards for A-Levels, GCSEs, or International Baccalaureate.
+European medical universities typically have minimum grade standards for A-Levels, GCSEs, or International Baccalaureate.
 For all other secondary education certificates, they’d accept scores corresponding to the ones listed above.

 The A-Level requirements for Medicine in the UK are usually AAA, with A*AA for the most competitive universities and AAB for the least competitive ones.
 In contrast, some European medical universities can accept Cs, and there are even schools that do not place minimum requirements.